 10. Take a day trip to a nuclear exclusion zone

-You can’t really mention the Ukraine without talking about Chernobyl.
-It’s synonymous with the history and people of Kiev and something that has to be seen to be truly understood.
+You can’t really mention Kiev without talking about Chernobyl.
+It’s synonymous with the history and people of the Ukraine and something that has to be seen to be truly understood.
+It’s dark tourism at it’s finest.
 Full day tours can be spent exploring neighbouring towns and cities of the nuclear power plant.
-They are eerily empty since the evacuation following the disaster in 1986 allowing for some truly post apocalyptic scenes.
+They are eerily empty, since the evacuation following the disaster in 1986.
+Allowing for some truly post apocalyptic scenes.